Fibromyalgia and Coexisting Conditions

 Chronic Fatigue Syndrome

 Is chronic fatigue syndrome (CFS) the same thing as fibromyalgia?
 Welcome to the debate.
-Despite the lack of consensus, both conditions do share many of the same symptoms, including overwhelming fatigue, sleep disturbances, mood disorders and headaches.
+Despite the lack of consensus, both conditions do share many symptoms, including overwhelming fatigue, sleep disturbances, mood disorders, and headaches.
 Even more confusing, some findings suggest that people with fibromyalgia also develop CFS.

 But some experts believe they are separate conditions and that the one symptom that may distinguish fibromyalgia from CFS is the often-significant amount of pain.
 Fortunately, many of the treatments for fibromyalgia fatigue also help reduce fatigue from CFS.